the practical kitchen

 a small white bowl of focaccia croutons with caesar salads in the background.

-As much as I love making homemade focaccia, it's one of those breads that's best eaten same-day.
+As much as I love making homemade focaccia, unfortunately it's one of those breads that's best eaten same-day.
 This means finding things to do with any leftover focaccia so it doesn't go to waste.
-Croutons are the perfect way to give slightly stale focaccia a second life.
+Homemade croutons are the perfect way to give slightly stale focaccia a second life.

 a serving bowl of caesar salad with croutons and a small bowl of croutons near it.